Stup702/Permanent-sticky-timer/README.md

 ## Ringtone setup
 You need two .wav files for the tone reminders to work.
-Keep them in /home/USER/Music/ Name them timer_done.wav and timer_set.wav
+Keep them in /home/USER/Music/ Name them timer_done.wav and timer_set.wav.
-Just download any ringtone you like and convert to .wav or use mine.
+Just use mine or download any ringtone you like and convert to .wav.

 ## Installation
 To make it a executable application on ubuntu, just run the following commands